GauravMarvaha1993/ANGULAR-8/README.md

 <!-- If you have installed third-party packages right now, then it is not compatible with Angular 8.
 To solve the problem between Angular 8 and third-party packages, you have to install the following library. -->
 npm install rxjs-compat --save  # ANGULAR-8

+// Now, verify and clear the cache by using the following commands.

+npm cache verify

+// Clean the cache by using the following command:

+npm cache clean